-The Company also granted a total of 55,555,556 warrants to subscribe for new ordinary shares of GBP 0.001 each ('Warrants').
+The Company also granted a total of 55,555,556 warrants to subscribe for new ordinary shares of GBP0.001 each ('Warrants').
 The Warrants being exercisable at 0.45 pence per ordinary share, and for a period of 5 years from the date of issue.
-Following the year end, these warrants have been withdrawn (Note 14).
+These warrants have been withdrawn.